 And after Duty Free that’s it, your Israel trip is over.

 There are a lot more videos and posts I want to create and upload, ranging from planning your trip to Israel’s history and culture.
-If you’d like to support me, you can do it in one of two ways: by buying my booklets or, if you’re traveling to Israel, by booking your hotels and hostels through the links on my website.
+If you’d like to support me, you can do it in one of two ways: by buying my booklets (The booklets are only sold outside Israel, so order now and come prepared!
+Or download as a PDF or EPUB (e-book).
+Or, if you’re traveling to Israel, by booking your hotels and hostels through the links on my website.
 You’ll pay exactly the same amount and I’ll get a small commission that allows me to add more content.
 Thanks for your support!